Physical climate research

 The Climate and Environmental Ethics research group relates to different levels of justice (with a focus on intergenerational justice), responsibility for risk, legitimacy of expectations, or evaluation of new technologies.

-ClimLaw: Graz is a research center with the task to critically observe and analyze current developments in climate protection law, especially from an Austrian perspective.
+ClimLaw: Graz is a research center with the task to critically observe and analyse current developments in climate law, policy and diplomacy, from an Austrian, European and Global perspective.

 The Evolutionary Biology and Molecular Ecology Group focuses on the evolution, function, and threats to diversity of animal organisms, combining reconstructions of the effects of past environmental change with studies of recent populations and species.